adlnet/xAPI-Spec/xAPI-Communication.md

 Such a system is not considered to be an LRS or 'partial LRS'; it is simply not an LRS.

-__Note:__ In all of the example locations where xAPI resources are located (endpoints) given in the specification, "http://example.com/xAPI/" is the example base endpoint (resource location) of the LRS.
-All other IRI syntax after this represents the particular Resource used.
+__Note:__ In all of the example locations where xAPI resources are located (endpoints) given in the specification, `http://example.com/xAPI/` is the example base endpoint (resource location) of the LRS.
+All other IRI syntax after this represents the particular resource used.
 A full list of the resource endpoints is included in [Appendix B: Table of All Resource Endpoints](#Appendix3B).

 ###### <a name="2.0.s1"></a>Requirements